buntine/metal_101_flair/README.md

 metal_101_flair
 ===============

-A simple script to help auto the flair process on /r/Metal101
+A simple app to help auotmate the flair process on /r/Metal101